Reflections at Keppel Bay

-Reflections at Keppel Bay in Singapore is a luxury waterfront residential complex on approx 84,000 m² of land with 750m of shoreline.
+Reflections at Keppel Bay is a waterfront residential complex in Bukit Merah, Singapore.
 It was completed in 2011, offering 1129 units with a 99-year leasehold.
-The six distinctive curved glass towers afford panoramic views of Mount Faber and Sentosa.
+The six curved glass skyscrapers afford panoramic views of Mount Faber and Sentosa.
 The complex was designed by Daniel Libeskind, who is known for creating the World Trade Center Memorial masterplan.
 The local architect was DCA Architects.

 Location

 Reflections at Keppel Bay is located on Keppel Bay View, off Telok Blangah Road.
 Neighbouring condominiums are Caribbean at Keppel Bay and Corals at Keppel Bay.
 The nearest MRT station to the complex is Telok Blangah MRT station, while also within walking distance to the shopping malls HarbourFront Centre and VivoCity.
 A free shuttle bus for residents to VivoCity which runs at 30-minute intervals, or 15 minutes at peak hours.

 Awards

 Reflections at Keppel Bay won the FIABCI Prix D’Excellence Awards (Residential High-Rise) in 2013 and The Chicago Athenaeum International Architecture Award in 2012.

 Locally, it won the BCA Universal Design Mark Platinum Award in 2013 in recognition of the accessibility features of the condominium, which was highly usable by older people, people without disabilities, and people with disabilities.